adelapazborrero/slack_jack/README.md

 - **Get Channel List**: Fetch and display the list of available Slack channels.
 - **Send Message to Channel**: Send messages to selected channels using the Slack bot token.
+- **Send Predefined payloads to Channel**: Send built in payloads to selected channels using the Slack bot token.
 - **Print Sent Messages**: View the list of messages that have been sent by the bot.
 - **Save Sent Messages**: Save the sent messages to a JSON file, with the filename based on the bot user's name and the current date.